Why is Pickleball so Popular?

 Because they are now friends, there is often a different tone on the court than tennis which can be highly competitive.
 Some people play pickleball to win, but most players are out for the fun.
 They complement one another when the opponent makes a great shot, and give grace when a ball is called out when it seemed to be in.
 As seniors, winning the game is good, but respect is important.
 Laughter is common.

-Chris has forty new friends; I have well over one hundred.
+Since 2020, I have come to know several hundred people that I would not have otherwise met.
 Why?
 Because neighbors get to know neighbors, Republicans play with Democrats, and people of all faiths enjoy knowing each other.
 Rarely do they talk about politics or faith, they talk about their lives: their children or grandchildren, their broken dishwasher, their cars, their golf games, and their wonderful pets.
 Respect.

 In my opinion, the reason for the success of pickleball is because of the people.
 In most communities, people often say they don’t know others on the next street.
 With COVID-19, many suffered greatly from loneliness.
 The recent events in our country have caused people to become divided.
 My hope is that your community and mine will catch this great opportunity to restore care, unity and dignity to one another.
 New friends, people respecting people.